How Much Does PVC or Vinyl Fencing Cost to Install?

 |Average Range||$2,848 to $5,696|

 Investing in a new vinyl or PVC fence is a long-term investment since the materials are generally maintenance-free and are much more durable than wood.
 There are many options when it comes to vinyl (PVC) fencing, and this guide will cover all the types, styles, colors, and average costs that can be selected.
+To compare more types of fences, check out our fencing prices cost guide.

 Table of Contents